Role-based access control Enterprise

 GRANT MATCH, DELETE TO dataEngineer;

-GRANT UPDATE ON LABELS :DataPoint TO dataEngineer;
+GRANT UPDATE ON NODES CONTAINING LABELS :DataPoint TO dataEngineer;

-GRANT UPDATE ON EDGE_TYPES :NEXT TO dataEngineer;
+GRANT UPDATE ON EDGES OF TYPE :NEXT TO dataEngineer;

 However, UPDATE privilege capabilities only grant manipulation of properties, not the nodes and relationships themselves.
 Therefore, the query: